KEINance/PortfolioReact/README.md

 For each project that is featured in your portfolio, include the following:

-* An image of the deployed application (either a short animated GIF or screenshot)
+* An image of the deployed application screenshot

 * The title of the project